alexmanrique/blog/_posts/2022-09-18-eleven-code-smells-to-avoid-in-your-code.md

 6 - Feature envy
 ---------------------
 This principle it's related with the principle of having "shy code".
-If you are doing `car.getEngine().getPowerHorses()` it's not good cause you are accessing methods that are from an object returned by getEngine() method. // acabar de completar.
+If you are doing `car.getEngine().getPowerHorses()` it's not good cause you are accessing methods that are from an object returned by getEngine() method.

 ```java
 public class HourlyPayCalculator {